Surajgupta001/DSA-CPP/Lecture 85(Graph-2)/connected_compoent.md

 Kosaraju's algorithm is a linear-time algorithm for finding SCCs in a directed graph.
 The algorithm consists of the following steps:

-### Step 1: Perform DFS on the Original Graph

 * Step 1: Perform DFS on the original Graph

     - Perform a depth-first search (DFS) on the original graph to fill a stack with vertices in the order they finish.
     - This step is implemented in the fillStack function.

 * Step 2: Create the Transpose Graph

     - Create the transpose graph by reversing the direction of all edges in the original graph.
     - This step is implemented in the findStronglyConnectedComponents function.

 * Step 3: Perform DFS on the Transpose Graph

     - Perform a DFS on the transpose graph to find SCCs.
     - Start the DFS from the top vertex in the stack and explore all reachable vertices.
     - This step is implemented in the findSCC function.

 * Step 4: Output the SCCs